About the event

 How Green is the event?

 Best in the nation.
 We give out a native sapling tree for each participant to plant themselves or donate to the park to be planted.
 A portion of each registration will go to the following environmental organizations to help plant trees locally and globally.
 Green Seattle, Seattle Parks Department and Earth Runs.
 We also mitigate all participant driving via sustainabletravel.org.
 We donate used running shoes to the More Foundation.
 Proceeds fund their ongoing reforestation projects in Accra, the capital of Ghana.
 MORE has distributed millions of free tree seeds to thousands of poor rural farmers, establishing a Tree Seed Bank to assist in the reforestation of Ghana.
 Students have been planting trees as part of their curriculum while learning the benefits of agroforestry.
-We are moving towards using paper bibs for the race that can be recycled or composted instead of the standard plastic Tyvek bib.
-All end of race fruit is organic, and we recycle and compost all waste.
+We have started printing our own bibs our of paper that can be recycled or composted instead of the standard bib which is made our of plastic (Tyvek).
+All end of race fruit is organic, we recycle and compost all waste and use refillable water jugs and paper cups.

 400-meter kid's dash